 Whether you already live in the area or are making a move, it may be difficult to decide where in Hampton Roads to settle down and which neighborhoods you should focus on when looking for your new home.
 With over half a million residents, Virginia Beach can have a nice small-town feel mixed with the energy of a big city, without being crowded and overwhelming.
 At CoVA Collective Realty, our goal is to help our clients find their perfect home in Hampton Roads – based on location, budget, needs, style, and more.
-Here is some information about the pros and cons of Virginia Beach, so that you can better-decide whether Virginia Beach is right for you.
+Here is some information about the pros and cons of Virginia Beach, so that you can better-decide whether buying a home in Virginia Beach is right for you.

 Pro #1: